eavilesmejia/_b_JS/README.md

 *In B templates are handled from a dedicated environment (application modules), not combined application*

-*The Views are located in the folder "/templates/module_name", and are called inside the controller*
+*The Templates are located in the folder "/templates/module_name", and are called inside the controller*

 *Example:*